 - DNA molecules form a double strand; RNA, a single one.

 The IUPAC (International Union of Pure and Applied Chemistry) has a rather hairy set of rules for numbering carbon atoms in organic compounds.
 In the case of the sugar in a nucleotide, the 1′ carbon (one-prime, prime to denote sugar) is the one attached to the nitrogenous base.
 The count moves around the ring away from the oxygen apex.

 Nucleic acids are formed by dehydration (or condensation, removal of a water molecule) between a pentose sugar of one molecule (the 3′ carbon) with the phosphate (on the 5′ carbon of the pentose) of another.
 The result is called a phosphodiester bond.
 The chain is thus held together by a sugar-phosphate backbone, independently of attached nucleobases, which protrude out from the chain.

-DNA chains form double strands due to hydrogen bonds between nucleobases on each chain, with A bonding only to T and C only to G. The result forms a double helix.
-A purine (A or G) is always bonded to a pyrimidine (C, T or U).
+DNA chains form double strands due to hydrogen bonds between nucleobases on each chain, with C bonding only to G and A only to T. So a purine (A or G) is always bonded to a pyrimidine (C, T or U).
+The result forms a double helix, like a twisted ladder.
 Note from the preceding figure that there are three hydrogen bonds between guanine and cytosine, but only two between adenine and thymine.

 The combination of two DNA strands into a double helix offers the advantage that the nucleobases are not sticking out into the cytoplasm where they may be more easily mutated.
 Rather, the bases of the two strands are “holding hands” (through hydrogen bonds) to protect each other from mutation.
 This increased security may explain why DNA, which stores genetic information, forms a double helix, but RNA does not.